civicrm/civicrm-dev-docs/docs/tools/git.md

 Git uses branches to separate independent sets of changes.
 When creating a new branch, here are some things to keep in mind:

 * [Choose an appropriate base branch](#base-branch)
 * You'll need to keep your local branch until its changes are merged.
-Sometimes this take several months.
+Sometimes this can take several months.
 After it's merged, you can delete it.
 * Give your branch a good name
     * The name of your branch is up to you.
     * It should be unique among your other outstanding branches.